 The following Simulink classes support enumerated types:

-Root-level outports, To Workspace blocks, and Scope blocks can all export enumerated values.
+Top-level model output ports, To Workspace blocks, and Scope blocks can all export enumerated values.
 Signal and State logging work with enumerated data in the same way as with any other data.
 All logging formats are supported.
-The From File block does not support enumerated data.
-Use the From Workspace block instead, combined with some technique for transferring data between a file and a workspace.
-See Save Runtime Data from Simulation for more information.
+See Save Run-Time Data from Simulation for more information.

-can output enumerated signals during simulation.
-Data must be provided
+enumerated signals during simulation.
+Data must be provided in a

 When a Scope block displays an enumerated signal, the vertical axis displays the names of the enumerated values only if the scope was open during simulation.
 If you open the Scope block for the first time before any simulation has occurred, or between simulations, the block displays only numeric values.
 When simulation begins, enumerated names replace the numeric values, and thereafter appear whenever the Scope block is opened.

 When a Floating Scope block displays multiple signals, the names of enumerated values appear on the Y axis only if all signals are of the same enumerated type.
 If the Floating Scope block displays more than one type of enumerated signal, or any numeric signal, no names appear, and any enumerated values are represented by their underlying integers.